roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 ![AM4 CPU Socket](./img/am4-cpu-socket.jpg "AM4 CPU Socket")
 <div class="image-title">CPU Socket</div>

 Be super careful with CPU pins.
-They are very tangible.
+They are very fragile.
 Notice that there is also a little golden arrow on one of the edges.

 ![AM4 CPU Socket](./img/cpu-pins.jpg "CPU Pins")
 <div class="image-title">CPU Pins</div>